anshi05/RGB_Size_Rescaling_SE_Project/README.md

 ## Contributions

-*   **Anshi Sachan (231IT008):** Designed the UI landing page and implemented the nearest-neighbor interpolation technique.
+*   **Anshi Sachan (231IT008):** Designed the web page UI, implemented the nearest-neighbor interpolation technique, and added user authentication with Supabase integration.
 *   **Harsh Revar (231IT055):** Implemented image upload and validation, and the bilinear interpolation technique.
 *   **Sameer Jamkhandi (231IT058):** Implemented the bicubic interpolation technique, preview functionality for both original and resized images, and the download functionality for resized images.

 ## Work Left

-*   Adding authentication.
 *   Connecting to Supabase to store resized images.